 You Have a Right to Compensation

-Civil claims are made against parties whose negligence or wrongdoing contributed to the workers’ injuries.
-These are called “third-party claims.”
-Successful third-party claims often provide more in compensation than workers’ compensation benefits.
-These claims can be brought in addition to your workers’ compensation claim.
+Civil claims are brought against the negligent party whose misconduct contributed to the worker’s injury.
+These are called “third party bills”.
+Successful third-party claims can provide more than workers’ compensation benefits.
+These claims can be made in addition to workers’ compensation claims.

 Common Construction Site Accidents in Long Island and NYC

 Construction sites are inherently dangerous, so employers, contractors, and supervising companies have strict legal and ethical obligations to keep employees as safe as possible.
 Despite these best efforts — and sometimes as a result of negligence or defective products — major accidents can occur at any time.

 The Occupational Safety and Health Administration (OSHA) calls the most serious of these construction accidents the Fatal Four.
 As of 2017, the Fatal Four were:

 - Falls, which caused nearly 40% of all deaths